cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 ## Summary

-[Cloud Native Buildpacks (CNBs)](https://buildpacks.io/), also known as v3 buildpacks, are the current generation of buildpacks, and offer some improvements over the v2 buildpacks that CF Deployment currently uses.
+[Cloud Native Buildpacks (CNBs)](https://buildpacks.io/), also known as v3 buildpacks, are the current generation of buildpacks and offer some improvements over the v2 buildpacks that CF Deployment currently uses.
 The Cloud Foundry Foundation already has an implementation of Cloud Native Buildpacks via the [Paketo](https://paketo.io/) project, however these CNBs are